FelipeAraujo32/Package_Ivestiment_Calculator/README.md

-# Application package for financial control
+# Application package for Investment Calculator

- Application package for financial control: Name of expenses, amounts payable, input amounts and due date.
+Simple project, to increase my knowledge.
+I present my calculator to simulate investment returns, according to days and procetagem.